Scalene-Academy/token-vendor-c001/README.md

 ```
 yarn chain   (local hardhat network)
-yarn start   (react app frontend)
+yarn start   (nextjs frontend)
-yarn deploy  (to compile, deploy, and publish your contracts to the frontend)
+yarn deploy  (to compile, deploy, and publish your contracts to the hardhat network, which will reflect on your frontend)
 ```

 > 👀 Visit your frontend at http://localhost:3000

-> 👩‍💻 Rerun `yarn deploy --reset` whenever you want to deploy new contracts to the frontend.
+> 👩‍💻 Rerun `yarn deploy --reset` whenever you want to redeploy your contracts

-> ignore any warnings, we'll get to that...
+> Ignore any warnings, we'll get to that...

 ---